ech08ravo/2019C/README.md

 ## System design overview

-We aim to generate a metadesign for a future learning environment in 5 years time.
-We address the needs of our stakeholders, (a) sponsor manager and (b) team of developers.
-Provided here an overview of goals, requirements, high-level design decisions to faciitate the implementation of this design platform.
+Here we provide an overview of goals, requirements, high-level design decisions to facilitate the implementation of this design platform.

 ### Use cases